BroVic/RQDAassist/README.md

 {[RQDA](http://rqda.r-forge.r-project.org/)}, a powerful computer-aided qualitative data analysis (CAQDAS) package, can be slightly challenging to install.
-This is particularly so for researchers who are particularly skilled at R programming.
+This is particularly so for researchers who are not well-versed in managing R’s tool sets and software extensions without helpers or utilities.

 Since the release of R 4.0, {RQDA} was archived due to various changes in its dependency ecosystem.
 The package remains useful to many but